-The Ka brings life back to his body so that Mosi in the afterlife may move, talk, see, hear and do all the things he once did.
+The Ka brings life back to his body so that, in the afterlife, Mosi may move, talk, see, hear and do all the things he once did.
 The Ba is a person’s character, their personality.
 Think for a moment of all the things that make you, you.
-Such as the things that you like, or the things that you do not.
+Such as the things you like and dislike.
 The things that make you happy, or the things that make you sad.
 If we did not have these thoughts and feelings inside us, we would not be ourselves.

 After this final ceremony is performed, the body can be placed into the tomb inside a sarcophagus, or a coffin as you would know it.
-Two masks are placed over his face, a green mask as a symbol for the green grass of rebirth and new life in the Fields of Yaru, and a death mask in Mosi’s own image as a symbol of his former life in this world.
+Two masks are placed over his face: a green mask as a symbol for the green grass of rebirth and new life in the Fields of Yaru, and a death mask in Mosi’s own image, symbolising the life he led in this world.

-With the person and all his belongings safely inside, the tomb is the sealed shut.
-But of course, that is not the end for the person.
-Instead, it is the beginning of their journey to the afterlife.
+With the person and all his belongings safely inside, the tomb is sealed.
+This marks the beginning of the person's journey to the afterlife.

 In Mosi's case, we believe that his spirit will be called from his tomb to begin its journey.
 Under the watchful protection of the gods, Mosi must travel on a funeral boat along a dangerous river filled with evil spirits of Seth.
 He carries with him the Book of the Dead which has in its pages spells and prayers that he can recite to protect himself.

 You may remember earlier that I said that the dead person’s heart would be needed for a most important test.
-In this, the heart is placed on one side of the great set of scales you see in the image below whilst on the other side is placed the Feather of Truth.
+In this, the heart is placed on one side of a great set of scales.
+On the other side is placed the Feather of Truth.
 The two are now weighed against each other.
 If the Feather of Truth is heavier or if they balance, then it means that Mosi has told the truth and led a good and honest life worthy of a place in the Fields of Yaru.
-But if the heart is heavier than the feather it means he has lied, the guilt weighs heavy on his heart, and it is fed to the fearsome Amet the Devourer, who is part hippo, part lion, and part crocodile, which prevents the person from entering the Fields of Yara.
+But if the heart is heavier than the feather it means he has lied, the guilt weighs heavy on his heart, and it is fed to the fearsome Amet the Devourer, who is part hippo, part lion, and part crocodile.
+This prevents the person from entering the Fields of Yaru.

 However, do not fear.
-From what I know of Mosi, he was a kind and much loved boy, and I have no doubt that he will pass this final test so that he may pass safely into the Fields of Yaru, within the Kingdom of the West, where he will live forever more.
+From what I know of Mosi, he was a kind and much-loved boy.
+I have no doubt that he will pass this final test so that he may pass safely into the Fields of Yaru, where he will live forevermore...